 Awarded aid is subject to change, for several reasons:

 Change in Enrollment Status.
-Financial aid is initially awarded assuming full-time enrollment (12 or more credits for undergraduates; nine or more for graduates).
-Dropping and/or adding courses during the registration period and the first week of class can change your enrollment status from full-time to part-time, and this can affect aid eligibility.
+Financial aid is initially awarded assuming full-time enrollment (12 or more credits per semester for undergraduates; nine or more credits per semester for graduates).
+Dropping and/or adding courses during the registration period and the first week of class can change student enrollment status from full-time to part-time and this can affect aid eligibility.

-- New Jersey State Aid such as Tuition Aid Grant requires full-time enrollment (12+ credits).
+- New Jersey State Aid such as Tuition Aid Grant requires full-time enrollment (12+ credits per semester).

-- Federal Direct Loan borrowers must be enrolled at least half-time (six or more credits for undergraduates; 4.5 or more for graduates).
+- Federal Direct Loan borrowers must be enrolled at least half-time (six or more credits per semester for undergraduates; 4.5 or more credits per semester for graduates).